 I moved to Spain to teach English through the Auxiliar de Conversacion program, but that’s not the only way to do it!
-Helen took the brave step of investigating teaching in English on her own, and applying directly to a school herself.
-If you want some inspiration in following your dreams and making them happen then this is for you!
+Helen took the brave step of investigating teaching English in Valencia on her own and applying directly to a school herself.
+Learn more about how to find teaching English jobs in Valencia, and get some inspiration in following your dreams and making them happen!

 Tell us about yourself

 My name is Helen and I have recently moved to Spain from Essex with my other half.
 We decided to move to a new country after we spent the summer trekking through Thailand.
 I enjoyed the trip, and it opened my eyes to the potential work opportunities abroad.
 I have a passion for education and teaching.
 I absolutely love inspiring others.
 I enjoy working with children and adults.
 I have been stuck pondering over potential business ideas for 2 months; I wanted a business that would incorporate my passions for curriculum education; lifestyle coaching and English language.
 I wanted to build up my experience working with professionals in the industry.

 I felt working abroad would inspire me; I get to meet new people; gain new ideas whilst building on my experience.
 I am currently teaching English as a foreign language in a small language school near Valencia.
 I am creating a new aspect to my career whilst building confidence and courage.
 At the same time my other half got a basketball contract in Spain so we combined our two passions to make it work and so far it has been very enjoyable.

 Tell me about the cost of living in Valencia